dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 The process for creating a custom layout in .NET MAUI involves providing an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation, and overriding the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> and <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> methods.
 The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation should call measure on each <xref:Microsoft.Maui.IView> in the layout, and should return the total size of the layout given the constraints.
 The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation should determine where each <xref:Microsoft.Maui.IView> should be placed within the given bounds, and should call <xref:Microsoft.Maui.IView.Arrange%2A> on each <xref:Microsoft.Maui.IView> with its appropriate bounds.
 The return value should be the actual size of the layout.

+Each platform handles layout slightly differently.
+One of the goal of .NET MAUI's cross-platform layout engine is to be as platform-agnostic as possible.

 ## Layout process